dimnikolov/MITx-6.00.1x/README.md

 # MITx-6.00.1x
-My notes and exercises from the MITx 6.00.1x course (Introduction to Computer Science and Programming Using Python) on edX.
+I am taking the MITx 6.00.1x Introduction to Computer Science and Programming Using Python course on edX.
+This repo contains solutions to some of the problems from the course (sorry, I have no intent to turn this into a cheat sheet), as well as experiments and scripts that I've made on my own.
+They are sorted by weeks (determined by the course contents) and in folders (by script title).
+You are free to browse and use them as you wish.
+For me, this repo is merely an exercise in good programming habits [mostly frequent commits and thorough annotations].